-The resulting model, specified in the processbased simulation language Chi 3.0 (Hofkamp and Rooda 2012), is transparent, flexible and intuitive, and hence, in the spirit of the principles set out in (Sinreich and Marmor 2005).
-It can be used to investigate the capacity level needed to deliver the health care services within the target times set by the hospital management.
-The capacity consists of (ED-) physicians, (ED-)medical interns, (ED-)nurses and treatment rooms.
-Using this model, it is possible to address questions such as, for example:
+The resulting model, specified in the process-based simulation language Chi 3.0 (Hofkamp & Rooda, 2012), is transparent, flexible and intuitive, and hence, in the spirit of the principles set out in (Sinreich & Marmor, 2005).
+The aim of this study is to investigate the capacity level needed to deliver the health care services within the target times set by the hospital management.
+The capacity consists of (ED-) physicians, (ED-) medical interns, (ED-) nurses and treatment rooms.
+Using the developed model, we are able to address questions such as:

-- What capacity is at least required on a typical Monday to meet the target maximal waiting times? - How much does the waiting time decrease if the number of nurses increases?

-• How does the waiting time change if patients arriving by ambulance are treated with the same priority as other patients?
+- What capacity is at least required on a typical Monday to meet the target maximal waiting times? - How much does the waiting time decrease if the number of nurses increases? - How does the waiting time change if patients arriving by ambulance are treated with the same priority as other patients?